-Lee grew up in Northampton and graduated from Northampton High School in 1972.
-He has lived in Vermont, New York City and the San Francisco Bay Area.
-He returned to Western Massachusetts in 1991 to raise a family and has lived in Leverett since 2003.
-He has two sons.
-He plays percussion and piano in a local Afro-Cuban drum and dance troupe.
+Lee grew up in Northampton and has lived in Vermont, New York City and the San Francisco Bay Area.
+He has lived in Leverett since 2003 and has been practicing massage in the Northampton area since 2010.

 When Lee gives a massage, he is aware of such things as the receiver’s level of openness, the flow of his or her breath and the cardiac pulse or other currents, like cranio-sacral pulses or simple energetic flow.
 He also senses reactions to the work he is doing, such as changes in breathing or relaxation.